 I graduated with a Bachelor of Arts (B.A.) degree, major in Art and Creative Technology, with a minor in Professional Communication & Media.
 Yay to getting a degree!

 I decided to expand my knowledge in design by taking a professional diploma in user-experience design (UX Designer Professional) at RED Academy, in Vancouver, Canada.
 In the program, I immersed myself in user-behaviour research, user-centric design approaches and methodologies, information architecture (IA), usability testing, prototyping, web and mobile user-interface design.
 I became familiar in relevant industry software, such as Sketch, InVision, Axure, and Omnigraffle.
 I was given the opportunity to work in teams, with real-life clients.
 It was during this course, I found my calling.
 I firmly believe that empathy is at the heart of design, and user-experience is the heart of any company.

 — 2017 / 2018 —

-I am currently seeking for full-time opportunities overseas in user experience, preferably in Vancouver, Canada, and/or the Bay Area, California.
+I am currently seeking for full-time/freelance opportunities overseas in user experience design, preferably in Canada or the States.
 If you're hiring, or know anyone that is hiring, let's get in touch–I would greatly appreciate it!